rl-institut/multi-vector-simulator/docs/model/components.rst

 Battery energy storage system (BESS)
 ====================================

-BESS are modelled as *GenericStorage* like described above.
+BESS are modelled as :code:`GenericStorage` like described above.
 The BESS can either be connected directly to the electricity bus of the LES or via a charge controller that manages the BESS.
 When choosing the second option, the capacity of the charge controller can be optimized individually, which takes its specific costs and lifetime into consideration.
 If you do not want to optimize the charge controller's capacity you can take its costs and efficiency into account when defining the storage's input and output power, see :ref:`storage_csv`.
 A charge controller is defined by two transformers, see section :ref:`energy_conversion` above.